Chicago Tenants Rights

 The Chicago rental market is highly regulated; landlords must obey city ordinances, state law, building codes and federal law.
 Most relevant rights are provided by the RLTO, so that will be our focus here.
-This publication will first address the need for a lawyer and then move on to discuss your rights and remedies under the RLTO.
+If you are interested in learning a little bit more about hiring a lawyer, click here.
 If you have any questions, feel free to contact us.

 Table of Contents